About

 Hugin

 Powerful panorama photo stitcher.
-Whether you need to stitch a couple of hand-held shots or a full spheric panorama, Hugin will offer you all the tools and knobs to get the job done.
+Whether you need to stitch a couple of hand-held shots or a full spherical panorama, Hugin will offer you all the tools and knobs to get the job done.
 Recently supporting also HDR.
 The sheer number of buttons and levers might seem little overwhelming for a novice user but well worth the learning.
 There is also a simple wizard tool available to automate most of the process.

 Full featured on-line photo gallery (for techies: PHP + MySQL application).
 Available are templates and wide range of plugins and configuration options.
-I run Gallery 3 on FreeBSD using shared web-hosting.

 Diascope